-February 4, 2014 – So now that you are expecting the excitement has set in and it’s time to see your World Golf Village dentist!
+February 4, 2014 – So, now that you are expecting the excitement has set in and it’s time to see your World Golf Village dentist!
 You read that correctly, go see your World Golf Village dentist!
 You have read all the do’s and don’ts several times.
-You know about what to put into your body to have the healthiest, happiest baby you can have.
-Including what to eat and drink.
-So if you are so careful about what you put in your mouth, you should know your mouth itself is very important to take care of while pregnant.
+You know about what to put into your body to have the healthiest, happiest baby you can have, including what to eat and drink.
+So if you are so careful about what you put in your mouth, you should know that your mouth itself is very important to take care of while pregnant.

 Taking care of your mouth while pregnant really focuses on the gingiva, or gums.
 Yes, preventing cavities is important, because we do not want you in pain, as stress is bad for both you and baby.
 But what we really are focusing on is the bacteria in your mouth.
 Gingivitis, or inflammation of the gums, occurs without proper cleaning.
 As the bacteria builds up, the gums become inflamed, red, and puffy.
 This can lead to a more serious condition called periodontal disease.
 This occurs when the bacteria actually causes the bone to recede around the tooth itself.
-This inflammation releases a protein in your body called C-Reactive protein.
-Your body does not like to see C-Reactive protein circulating throughout your body, and According to the American College of Obstetricians and Gynecologists (ACOG), 40 percent of pregnant women have gingivitis or periodontal disease.
-So it’s time to see your St. Augustine dentist.
+This inflammation releases a protein in your body called C-reactive protein.
+Your body does not like to see C-reactive protein circulating throughout your body, and according to the American Congress of Obstetricians and Gynecologists (ACOG), forty percent of pregnant women have gingivitis or periodontal disease.
+So, it’s time to see your St. Augustine dentist.

 There are steps you can take to minimize your risks in developing gingivitis or periodontal disease: